-Bob Gower is one of the Selling Securityholders who is purchasing through two closings an aggregate principal amount of Investor Notes of \$216,000 for an aggregate purchase price of \$200,000 and Investor Warrants that may be exercised for an aggregate of 443,187 shares of common stock.
+Bob Gower purchased an aggregate principal amount of Investor Notes of \$216,000 for a purchase price of \$200,000 and Investor Warrants that may be exercised for an aggregate of 443,187 shares of common stock.
 The per share conversion price of the Investor Notes and the per share exercise price of the Investor Warrants is \$1.5675.